abe16s/IDIR/README.md

 *(other roles in the Idir to be identified)

 Plan – Steps
-Front end
+Back end
 i.
-First we start off by building the basic skeletal structure of the application program by using java ii.
-Identifying what the objects in the GUI of the program do and how the function (1st week)

-Back end
-iii.
-Identifying the entities in the Idir system and build based on the relational database model and build everything from identifying entities to making ER-Diagrams to mapping to relational tables (2nd week) iv.
+Identifying the entities in the Idir system and build based on the relational database model and build everything from identifying entities to making ER-Diagrams to mapping to relational tables (1st week) ii.
 After making the theoretical work of the database then build the database by using SQL in MySQL database management system.
-(Which we have to learn from scratch btw) (3th-4th week)
+(Which we have to learn from scratch btw) (2nd week)

+Front end

+iii.Then we start off by building the basic skeletal structure of the application program by using java iv.
+Identifying what the objects in the GUI of the program do and how the function (3rd week)

+Connecting

 v.
 Connecting the java program with the database making the objects in the GUI function properly and effectively and finalizing.
-(5th week) vi.
-Testing (6th week)
+(4th week) vi.
+Testing (5th week)